Twisted spectral triple for the Standard Model and spontaneous breaking of the Grand Symmetry: Breaking of the grand symmetry to the standard model

 The second term in \eqref{eq:159-bis} is never negative, and vanishes when $\Delta(X)_\mu=0$ for any $\mu$.
 The same is true for the third term by lemma \ref{lemmainteract}, and for the last term since

 Hence $V'(X,\sig)$ is never negative, and vanishes if and only if $\Delta(\XX)_\mu=0$ for any $\mu$. \end{proof}

-Combining propositions \ref{propinteract} and \ref{propscal} one gets that the whole potential $V(X) + V(\sig) + V(X, \sig)$ is zero if and only if both the scalar field $\sig$ and the vector field $\Delta(X)_\mu$ are zero.
+Combining propositions \ref{propinteract} and \ref{propscal}, the whole potential $V(X) + V(\sig) + V(X, \sig)$ is zero if and only if both the scalar field $\sig$ and the vector field $\Delta(X)_\mu$ are zero.
 This proves the first statement of point iii) in theorem \ref{theo1}.
 The second statement has been proven below lemma \ref{propscal}.